DataDog/datadog-sync-cli/README.md

                                               import.
 All supported resources are imported
                                               by default.
   -v, --verbose                               Enable verbose logging.
   --filter TEXT                               Filter imported resources.
-See [Filtering] section for more details. [import only]
+See [Filtering] section for more details.
   --config FILE                               Read configuration from FILE.
 See [Config] section for more details.
   --max-workers INTEGER                       Max number of workers when running
                                               operations in multi-threads.
 Defaults to the number of processors on the machine, multiplied by 5.